amclark42/code4lib_xpath-to-work-with-json/using-xpath-to-work-with-json.md

 $myArray[?*[. eq "World"]]
 ```
 In the first expression, we want to return `$myMap`, but only if the key "greeting" has the string value "Hello".
-In the second, we want to get $myArray, but only if one of its values is the string "World".
+In the second, we want to get `$myArray`, but only if one of its values is the string "World".

 Excitingly, the new XPath, XQuery, and XSLT can convert JSON strings or files into maps and arrays.
 They can *also* serialize maps and arrays back to JSON. *And* they can convert JSON to XML, and vice versa!
 (With the caveat that the equivalent XML must follow a W3C-defined schema.)